philgresh/philgresh/README.md

 Hi there, my name is Phil Gresham.
 I'm a software engineer and new dad living in the SF Bay Area who loves traveling, tinkering with projects around the house, and reading hard sci-fi.

-**I'm currently looking for my next opportunity**, where I'd love to contribute my skills to making a positive difference in the world.
-If your company is hiring a senior engineer, or if you know of a great position that's opening up, I'd love to chat!
 Please feel free to reach out to me if you would like to open a conversation.

 - **Email**: [phil@gresham.dev](mailto:phil@gresham.dev)
 - **Portfolio**: [gresham.dev](gresham.dev)